 What kind of health check is provided?

 All weanlings are given health checks at the Double Devil Wild Horse Corral which includes vaccinations and deworming.
+Please note, horses available for selection have lived in the wild with no health care, until entering the Double Devil Wild Horse Corrals.
+The Forest Service and Veterinary Staff do their best to diagnose and treat known health issues, however some issues may not have been observed/diagnosed.
 Additional information can be found by contacting the Double Devil Corrals at 530-233-8738 or SM.FS.firstname.lastname@example.org.

 Who can I contact for more information?

 You can contact the Modoc County Farm Advisor at (530) 233 – 6400 or email email@example.com.
 Also check the Devil’s Garden Research and Education Facebook page for updates!

 Thank you to our partner organizations, the Modoc National Forest, UCCE, and all the judges, volunteers, and participants that make the Colt Challenge possible!